Raiden-Numerics/mufem-release/Electromagnetics/Montejo-Garai_1995_Circular_Cavity_Filter/README.md

 <div align="center">
     <img src="results/S21_vs_frequency.png" alt="S21 vs frequency" width="50%">
     <br/>
-    Figure 3: Transmission spectrum (the squared magnitude of the obtained S21​ parameter as a function of frequency) of the waveguide circular cavity filter.
+    Figure 3: Transmission spectrum (the squared magnitude of S21​ parameter as a function of frequency) of the waveguide circular cavity filter.
 </div>
 <br/>

-In this figure we can see that the transmission spectrum of the waveguide circular filter has a number of resonances around 10.4, 11.5, and 12.6 GHz, as well as a fairly wide bandwidth from 13.8 to 14.5 GHz.
+In Fig. 3 we can see that the transmission spectrum of the waveguide circular filter has a number of resonances around 10.4, 11.5, and 12.6 GHz, as well as a fairly wide bandwidth from 13.8 to 14.5 GHz.
 Radiation emitted at these frequencies passes through the filter with minimal loss, while radiation at other frequencies is reflected back.
 Figure 3 also shows that the results of our simulations are in a very good agreement with the experimental data presented in [[1]](#Montejo-Garai1995).

 To illustrate the electric field configuration inside the filter at frequencies both within and outside the filter's bandwidth, during the simulation we export the electric field at 12 GHz and 14 GHz to a [VTK](https://vtk.org/) file.
 For the visualization of the fields we use [Paraview](https://www.paraview.org/) (please note that [Paraview](https://www.paraview.org/) is not supplied with $\mu$fem and must be installed separately).
 You can find the corresponding code in the [paraview.py](paraview.py) file.
 Figure 4 shows the distribution of the electric field inside the waveguide filter at both frequencies.